HL7/fhir-us-mcc/input/pagecontent/mcc_chronic_condition_value_sets.md

-This table holds the value sets that may be used with the [MCC Chronic Disease Conditions Profile](StructureDefinition-MCCChronicDisease.html).
+This table holds the value sets that may be used with the [MCC Chronic Condition and Health Concern Profile](StructureDefinition-MCCChronCondHealthConcern.html).

 **Table Key**
 * **Value Set Name and Link**: All of these value sets are housed in the [NLM Value Set Authority Center (VSAC)](https://vsac.nlm.nih.gov/welcome).
 The value set name is a link to the value set.
 You must have an NLM/UMLS account to access.
 There is no charge for an account.
 Note: the first time you click on the value set name link in a given session, there my be a delay in loading and you will need to sign in once loaded.